 Geoffrey Hinton

-Portrait of Geoffrey Hinton by Midjourney V4.
+Geoffrey Hinton by Sora

-In 2024, Hinton's influence was further acknowledged when he, alongside John Hopfield, was awarded the Nobel Prize in Physics for their foundational work in neural networks that enable machine learning.
+In 2024, Hinton's influence was further recognized when he, along with John Hopfield, was awarded the Nobel Prize in Physics for their foundational work in neural networks that enable machine learning.
 His warnings about AI have since become more pronounced, with Hinton estimating a 10% to 20% chance that AI could lead to human extinction within the next 30 years due to its rapid advancement and potential autonomy.
 He has also expressed skepticism about humanity's ability to control superintelligent AI, likening it to the relationship between a chicken and a human in terms of intelligence disparity.

 Hinton has advocated for stringent regulations on AI development, emphasizing the need for global cooperation to manage its risks, and has supported efforts to ensure that AI benefits are broadly distributed across society rather than concentrated among the wealthy, warning of social instability otherwise.
 His recent public statements and interviews continue to highlight these concerns, positioning him as a critical voice in the discourse on AI's future trajectory.